MIT-LCP/mimic-website/content/mimicdata/diagnoses_icd.md

 `SEQUENCE` provides the order in which the ICD diagnoses relate to the patient.
 ICD diagnoses are ordered by priority - and the order does have an impact on the reimbursement for treatment.

-## `CODE`
+## `ICD9_CODE`

-`CODE` contains the actual code corresponding to the diagnosis assigned to the patient for the given row.
+`ICD9_CODE` contains the actual code corresponding to the diagnosis assigned to the patient for the given row.
 Note that all codes, as of MIMIC III v1.0, are ICD-9 codes.

 ## `DESCRIPTION`